ClickCease

 1. Client Information

-This section should include identifying details such as:
+This section includes identifying details such as:

 • Client’s name